jeffknupp/sandman/README.md

 =======
 [![Build Status](https://travis-ci.org/jeffknupp/sandman.png?branch=develop)](https://travis-ci.org/jeffknupp/sandman)
 **sandman** "makes things REST".
 Have an existing database you'd like to expose via a REST API?
-Normally, you'd have to write a ton of boilerplate code, likely for an ORM.
-This fact alone stops many projects before they begin.
+Normally, you'd have to write a ton of boilerplate code for the ORM you're using.

+We're programmers.
+We don't write boilerplate.

 Here's what's required to create a REST API from an existing database using **sandman**: